US echoes India's views in rejecting China's opposition to 'Yudh Abhyas' exercise | Law-Order

 - India

-The US on Friday echoed India's reaction in rejecting China's opposition to an India-US joint military exercise near the Line of Actual Control (LAC) in Uttarakhand and asserted that it is ''none of their business''.
+The US on Friday rejected China's opposition to an India-US joint military exercise near the Line of Actual Control (LAC) in Uttarakhand, asserting that it is ''none of their business''.

+On Wednesday, the Chinese foreign ministry opposed the ''Yudh Abhyas'' exercise at Auli in Uttarakhand, claiming that it violates border agreements signed by China and India in 1993 and 1996.

-When asked about the Chinese reaction on the exercise, external affairs ministry spokesperson Arindam Bagchi said at a weekly media briefing on Thursday, ''Military exercise in Auli has got nothing to do with the 1993 and 1996 agreements.''
-He also said that ''India exercises with whomsoever it chooses to and it does not give a Veto to third countries on this issue.''
-The 1993 agreement pertains to maintaining peace and tranquillity along the LAC with China in the India-China border areas, while the 1996 pact was about confidence building measures in the military field along the LAC with China in the India-China border areas.
+''Military exercise in Auli has got nothing to do with the 1993 and 1996 agreements,'' external affairs ministry spokesperson Arindam Bagchi told a weekly media briefing in response to questions on the position taken by China.
+Bagchi also said that ''India exercises with whomsoever it chooses to and it does not give a Veto to third countries on this issue.''
+The 1993 agreement pertains to maintaining peace and tranquility along the LAC with China in the India-China Border Areas, while the 1996 pact was about confidence building measures in the military field along the LAC with China in the India-China Border Areas.

-On Wednesday, China said it was opposed to the joint Indo-US military exercises and claimed that it violated the spirit of the two border agreements signed between New Delhi and Beijing.

-The 18th edition of the India-US joint military exercise 'Yudh Abhyas' is currently underway in Auli, about 100 km from the LAC.
+To a separate question on how the US can help India to deal with an aggressive China, Jones said ''It is something for India to talk about.'' ''Our interest is in supporting India's efforts to become more capable and to ensure that its capacities are directed in ways they believe to be important.
+It is up to the Indian leadership to determine what it wants and what it needs, and we are there to be supportive,'' she said.

+Jones said Washington sees a natural partnership between India and the US and that the defence cooperation between the two sides was on an upswing.
+She said the US is also focusing on Prime Minister Narendra Modi's desire to increase defence production as part of the Make in India initiative, adding American defence companies are interested in participating in co-production initiatives.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)